▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Despite its impressive size, the Ragdoll adapts perfectly to life in a flat, as long as you have everything you need: the warmth and comfort of a cozy home, the affection of his family and a little space to play.
 Even if you live in a house and have free access to the outside, it's more of an indoor cat: rarely goes outside to explore the garden or surroundings.

 On the other hand, his closeness to humans and his patience make him suitable for friendship with anyone, and turn you into a excellent therapy cat.
 His presence and willingness to interact with people also means that he can be a real comfort to his owner when he is going through a difficult time., and he knows that he has a support in him that he can trust in those circumstances.
-On the other hand, not for someone who likes to be alone and doesn't want a partner a bit “sticky”, who prefers to opt for a more independent breed.
+On the other hand, It is not for someone who likes to be alone and does not want a companion who is a little "clingy", who prefers to opt for a more independent breed.

 The Ragdoll is moderately active, but enjoy chasing a cloth mouse, especially because he retains a playful side throughout his life.
 They are also able to learn some tricks, especially if the owner uses positive reinforcement techniques with praise and treats.
 It also, if given the opportunity, they love to play fetch for an object thrown by its owner, how would a dog.
 But don't expect him to constantly jump on the kitchen table or climb on furniture.: prefers to run rather than jump and does not venture beyond the living room sofa or bed.
 Like this, unlike most of his peers, does not seek a high position to observe its surroundings from above, but choose a place that facilitates contact with your family.